coldtype/coldtype/docs/tutorials/animation.rst

 And here’s a little bit of code to generate gifs, using ffmpeg, which will need to be installed on your computer independently of coldtype (via something like `brew install ffmpeg`) (or you can, as described below, import the pngs as an image sequence into something like Premiere).

-To get this code to run, you want to trigger the ``Release`` KeyboardShortcut, by hitting `cmd+L` in the viewing app.
+To get this code to run, you want to trigger the ``Release`` KeyboardShortcut, by hitting `R` in the viewing app.

 .. code:: python